 The main advantages of the plastic pallets vs wood pallets in relation to its original use are:

 - Waterproof, resistant to bacterial contamination, and does not absorb humidity ideal for food, paper, pharmaceuticals, and cement.
 The smooth surface of plastic pallets can be easily and thoroughly cleaned between usage.
-Plastic pallets are perfect for industries with regulatory and hygiene requirements such as pharmaceutical and food and beverage.
+Plastic pallets are perfect for industries with regulatory and hygiene requirements such as pharmaceuticals and food and beverage.

-- increases handling safety because it is free of splinters, nails, screws or chipping,
+- increases handling safety because it is free of splinters, nails, screws, or chipping,

 - is lighter, which makes handling easier and reduces transport costs: about 6 kilograms for plastic compared to about 20 kilograms for wood,